Liberty University Web Policy

-Domain names owned by the University are managed by Information Technology.
-Requests for domain acquisitions must be submitted via the University’s HelpDesk ticket system, and will be reviewed by the New Media, Online and Web Committee.
+Domain names owned by the University are managed by IT's office of Software Compliance.
+Requests for domain acquisitions must be submitted via the University’s HelpDesk ticket system, and will be reviewed by IT and Marketing.

 When applicable, associated fees are charged to the budget of the requesting department.

 All domains must point to a Liberty University website.
-If there is no longer an appropriate website to point a domain to, Liberty University ownership of the domain may be discontinued (at the discretion of the New Media, Online and Web Committee).
+If there is no longer an appropriate website to point a domain to, Liberty University ownership of the domain may be discontinued (at the discretion of the Web Content and IT Departments).

-All domains are reviewed yearly by the office of Software Compliance and Telecommunications.
+All domains are reviewed yearly by the office of Software Compliance.